Spanish Rice (Easy, Delicious, The BEST!)

 So what ingredients do you need to make the easiest, tastiest, most foolproof Spanish Rice ever?!

 - Extra-virgin olive oil + butter.
-For toasting your rice.
+For toasting your rice, which contributes flavor and prevents the rice from sticking together later.

 - Long grain white rice.
 The variety or brand doesn't matter as long as it's long grain.
 And be sure to keep those package directions handy to determine the optimal liquid ratio and cooking time for your particular brand of rice!
 More on that below...